hiibolt/KnowledgeBase/pages/Sample Test.md

   Then, create a compendium of the intersection points and test each.
 One of these will be your max solution.

-  In order to test which of these solutions is the
+  In order to test which of these solutions is the maximum, substitute the points back into $$P(x,y)$$.